Hōlanikū (Kure Atoll)

 Natural Resource Protection

-All monitoring efforts inform management decisions, including monitoring of seabirds, Laysan ducks, shorebirds, monk seals, honu, and the ecosystem.
+All monitoring efforts inform management decisions, including monitoring of seabirds, Laysan Ducks, shorebirds, Hawaiian Monk Seals, honu, and the ecosystem.

 Biosecurity & Conservation Management